newatoms/beta/projects/collaborating-helps-understand/post.md

 ## New Atoms puts this into practice

 New Atoms is doing everything they can to create this *safe zone*.
-It means that everyone is equal and this enables everyone in the team to show when they're in doubt.
-With collaboration, this vulnerability is key to get to the core of a problem.
-If teammates feel too proud to show their weaknesses it gets in the way of problems that are both avoidable and easily solvable.
-Besides, how can team mates fill each other's "knowledge gaps" if there's no room for mistakes?
+It means that everyone is equal and this enables each team member to show when they're in doubt.
+In collaboration, this vulnerability is key to get to the core of a problem.
+If teammates feel too proud to show their weaknesses, this can get in the way of problems that are both avoidable and easily solvable.
+Besides, how can teammates fill each other's "knowledge gaps" if there's no room for mistakes?